aysanaghazadeh/SensoryAds/rebuttal.md

 ## Reviewer FpSs

-We thank the reviewer for the constructive feedbacks.
+We thank the reviewer for the constructive feedback and the opportunity to respond and resolve the concerns.
 We are happy they found our research angle genuinely novel and the qualitative analysis insightful.
-We are glad they find the benchmarks cohesive and useful for creating the foundation for future research
+We are glad they find the benchmarks cohesive and useful for creating the foundation for future research.

 ---